Andrew Roachford: Early life and career

-Andrew Roachford was born in London, England.
-The band of the same name was formed in 1987, the line-up featuring Andrew Roachford (vocals, keyboards, percussion), Chris Taylor (drums), Hawi Gondwe (guitars) and Derrick Taylor (bass guitar).
-By 1988, the band were touring, supporting acts such as Terence Trent D'Arby and The Christians.
+Andrew Roachford was born on 22 January 1965 in London, England to parents of West Indian descent.
+A band of the same name was formed in 1987, the line-up featuring Andrew Roachford (vocals, keyboards, percussion), Chris Taylor (drums), Hawi Gondwe (guitars) and Derrick Taylor (bass guitar).
+By 1988, the band were touring, supporting acts such as Terence Trent D'Arby and the Christians.
 Shortly afterward, a seven-album recording contract with Columbia was signed.
 They went on to have a string of success throughout the 1990s, becoming Columbia's biggest-selling UK act for ten years.

-Roachford released his first solo album, Heart of the Matter, in 2003.
-His next album Word of Mouth was released in June 2005 under the band name Roachford.
+Roachford released his first solo studio album, Heart of the Matter, in 2003.
+His next studio album Word of Mouth was released in June 2005 under the band name Roachford.
 In 2010, Roachford joined Mike + The Mechanics along with Tim Howar.
-The following year the album The Road was released featuring Roachford and Howar as lead vocalists, as well as the 2017 album Let Me Fly.
+The following year the band's seventh studio album The Road was released featuring Roachford and Howar as lead vocalists, as well as their eighth studio album Let Me Fly (2017).

-Roachford collaborated with Beverley Knight on a joint album Twice In a Lifetime, which was released in September 2020.
+Roachford collaborated with Beverley Knight on his studio album Twice In a Lifetime, which was released in September 2020.
 It charted at number 31 on the UK Albums Chart.
 This was the first Roachford album to chart in the top 40 after a 23-year absence, last charting in 1997 with Feel.